2025–26 Liga III

-The 2025–26 Liga III will be the 70th season of Liga III, the third tier of the Romanian football league system.
-The season will start in August 2025 and end in June 2026.
+The 2025–26 Liga III, (also known as Superscore Liga 3 for sponsorship reasons), was the 70th season of Liga III, the third tier of the Romanian football league system.
+The season started on 29 August 2025 and ended on 6 June 2026.

-The format was changed to ninety-six teams, divided into eight series of twelve, and will be played in three phases: a regular season, post-season play-offs and play-outs, and a knockout tournament for the fifth promotion spot.

-In the regular season, each team will play 22 matches in a double round-robin format.
-The top four teams from each series will advance to the promotion play-offs, while the others will enter the play-outs.

-In the promotion play-offs, qualified teams will be paired with those from a neighboring series (1–2, 3–4, 5–6, 7–8), forming four play-off groups.
-The winners of each group will be promoted to Liga II, while the runners-up will compete in a knockout tournament for a fifth promotion place.

-In the play-outs, teams ranked 5th–12th will play a single round-robin (7 matches), keeping the points accumulated in the regular season.
-The bottom two teams from each play-out group will be relegated, along with five additional 6th-placed teams, determined by a general ranking.
+The format was changed to 96 teams, divided into eight series of twelve, played across three phases: a regular season, post-season play-offs and play-outs, and a knockout tournament.
+In the regular season, each team played 22 matches in a double round-robin format, with the top four teams advancing to the promotion play-offs and the rest entering the play-outs.
+In the play-offs, teams were paired with those from neighboring series (1–2, 3–4, 5–6, 7–8) and carried over only the points obtained against the other qualified teams from their regular-season series, with the series winners promoted to Liga II and runners-up entering a knockout tournament for the fifth promotion spot.
+In the play-outs, teams ranked 5th–12th played a single round-robin, carrying over their regular-season points.
+The bottom two teams in each of the eight series were relegated to Liga IV, along with five additional 10th-placed teams based on the overall ranking.